 Check devices where you're logged in

-• You can view phones and other mobile devices that are currently using or have recently accessed your TikTok account.
+• You can view phones and other devices that are currently using or have recently accessed your TikTok account.

 Check your security alerts